Dolor Davis: Barnstable

-In 1643, Davis moved again, this time to Barnstable.
-He and his sons appeared on a list of men in Barnstable between "16 to 60 years of age to bear arms".
+By 1643, Davis had moved to Barnstable.
+He and his sons appeared on a list of men in Barnstable between 16 and 60 years of age able to bear arms.
 In June 1645, he was sworn in as a member of the Grand Inquest of Plymouth Colony.
-He also tried to become a freeman, and a year later he became a freeman of Barnstable.
-In 1652, Dolor Davis was chosen as a surveyor of highways in Barnstable.
-In 1654, he was then chosen to become the constable of Barnstable.
-He continued to live in Barnstable and practice his trade as a carpenter until he left for Concord in 1655.
+A year later, he became a freeman of Barnstable.

+In 1652, Davis was chosen surveyor of highways in Barnstable.
+In 1654, he was chosen constable of the town.
+He continued to live in Barnstable and practise his trade as a carpenter until leaving for Concord in 1655.

-In 1666 Dollar returned to Barnstable From Concord and remained in Barnstable till he died during June 1673.
-Dolor's will, dated September 13th 1672, was proved July 2, 1673.
-Dolor mentions his sons Simon and Samuel as already having their portions; his son John and son in law Lewis, with Mary, Lewis's wife;daughter Ruth Hall.
+Davis returned to Barnstable from Concord in 1666 and remained there for the rest of his life.
+His will, dated 13 September 1672, was proved on 2 July 1673.
+In it, he mentioned his sons Simon and Samuel as already having received their portions, and referred to his son John, his daughter Mary, his daughter Ruth Hall, and his son-in-law Lewis.

 Concord

-In 1656 Dolor left Plymouth Colony and returned to Concord, Massachusetts, his home for the next 11 years.
-He bought 150 acre of land, with a house in an assortment of different parcels, from Roger Draper of Concord.
-This property soon became Davis's homestead in Concord.
-He also met up with his friend Simon Willard while he lived in Concord.
-In 1659, he was recorded as one of the landowners in Concord.
-Sometime during his stay in Concord, his wife Margery died.
-Alone, he left Concord in 1666 back to Barnstable.
+In 1656, Davis left Plymouth Colony and settled in Concord, Massachusetts, where he lived for the next eleven years.
+He bought 150 acre of land, with a house and several parcels, from Roger Draper of Concord.
+This property became his homestead in Concord.

-Pronunciation of his first name
+While living in Concord, Davis was again associated with Simon Willard.
+In 1659, he was recorded as one of the landowners in the town.
+Sometime during his residence in Concord, his wife Margery died.
+After her death, he left Concord in 1666 and returned to Barnstable.

+Name

-Dolor Davis's name is pronounced dollar.
-Throughout his life, the variations of his name are spelt Dolor, Dolar, Dolard, Dolord, Dolore, Dollard, Dolerd, Dollerd, Dollar and Dollar.
+Davis's given name was pronounced "Dollar".
+Variants of his name found in records include Dolor, Dolar, Dolard, Dolord, Dolore, Dollard, Dolerd, Dollerd, and Dollar.

 Marriage and children

-Dolar Davis married Margery Willard of Horsemonden, Kent, in 1624.
-Margery Willard was born sometime around 1602, as that is when she was christened.
-They had six children, three who were born in England and the other three born in America.
-They were:
+Davis married Margery Willard of Horsemonden, Kent, in 1624.
+They had six children, three born in England and three in New England: